 - Join Us

-In 1964, Dale Kempter, also of UNM’s Department of Music, succeeded Dr. Frederick as music director and conductor of the Youth Symphony.
-With increasing student interest in the program over the next ten years, Mr. Kempter led the expansion of the AYSP to include two high school orchestras, for students in grades 9-12, and two middle school orchestras, for students in grades 6-8.
+Over the first few years, due to the popularity of the group, the program divided the Youth Symphony into two groups: the Junior Orchestra, grades 7–9, and the Youth Symphony for older students grades 10–12.
+In 1964, Dale Kempter succeeded Dr. Frederick as Music Director.
+With continuing student interest in the program over the next twenty years, Mr. Kempter led the expansion of the program from two orchestras to four: two high school orchestras, for students in grades 9-12, and two middle school orchestras, for students in grades 6-8.

-In the early 1990s, a joint task force comprised of representatives of UNM and APS, along with various community leaders, recommended that that AYSP become an independent non-profit organization under the governance of a board of directors.
-Still today, representatives of both APS and UNM provide valuable leadership to AYSP as members of the program’s board of directors.
+In the early 1990s, a joint task force comprised of representatives of UNM and APS, along with various community leaders, recommended that AYSP become an independent non-profit organization under the governance of a board of directors.
+Still today, representatives of both APS and UNM provide valuable leadership to AYSP as members of the AYSP Board of Directors.

 It is thanks to numerous individuals each season – talented and highly trained artistic staff, administrative staff, board members, community partners, parents, and students – that AYSP continues a tradition of excellence in music education and performance!